SimonLaub/CarGame/README.md

  [  0 280]]
 ```

 And therefore an accuracy of 100 %.
-I.e. this was easy to learn with a simple algorithm.<br>
+I.e. this was (of course) easy to learn with a simple algorithm.<br>
 Feel free to experiment with this by looking at the code in <a href="Code/CarActionPrediction.py">Car Game Prediction</a> (Predict next action).
 <h2>Exercise 7.</h2>